The Youngest Director Ever at the Tribeca Film Festival

 He started an IndieGogo fundraiser to fund production, supplementing costs with his savings and money he made working at a beignet stand.
 His mother also donated money to the cause.
 But things really changed once he caught the attention of Oscar-nominated director Benh Zeitlin (Beasts of the Southern Wild), who would eventually become an executive producer.

-After wrapping principal photography, Youmans cut a miniature trailer and sent it via direct message on Instagram to Zeitlin, who had an arts non-profit called Court 13 Cinema Lab that included a mentorship program for young filmmakers—but whom Youmans didn’t know personally.
+After wrapping principal photography, Youmans cut a miniature trailer and sent it via direct message on Instagram to Zeitlin, who had an arts non-profit called Court 13 Arts that included a mentorship program for young filmmakers—but whom Youmans didn’t know personally.

 By a miracle, Zeitlin watched it, and was immediately taken with it.
 He took Youmans under his wing, helped him secure a cash grant that would allow him to license music and set him up with an editing suite, where they would sit for hours together combing through the footage.